top of page

 The Narrative of Nourishment

 The Tomato Project operates as an in-depth, research-style narrative exploring the intersections of food systems, social health, and hyper-local sustainability.
-By focusing on growing tomatoes at home, we document the entire lifecycle of cultivation—from planting seeds in diverse home environments to documenting the nuances of harvest.
-This project isn't just about gardening; it's a study of the social determinants of health through a culturally familiar lens.
+By focusing on growing tomatoes at home, we document the entire lifecycle of cultivation: from planting seeds in diverse home environments to capturing the nuances of harvest.
+This project isn’t just about gardening; it’s a study of the social determinants of health through a culturally familiar lens.
 Tomatoes represent a unique case study: they are widely used, affordable, and versatile, making them an ideal vehicle for understanding local food sovereignty and promoting healthier eating habits.
-Our work culminates in community farmers market pop-ups, where research findings are shared through direct community engagement.
+Our work culminates in direct harvest donations to the local Cornell Cooperative Extension pantry in Westchester, NY, where research findings are grounded in real-world community impact.

 Why Tomatoes?